eggborne/ArrestedDevelopmentApi/README.md

 }
 ```

-## Versions
+## Pagination
-* _Version 1: Stable version working version with no bugs._
+* _Paging refers to getting partial results from an API._
-* _Version 2: A non stable work in progress version that will add additional search query parameters and the logic to handle them_
+* _Change the pagesize to your desired number in the URL: https://localhost:5001/api/quotes?page=1&pagesize=10_

 ## Known Bugs